-Unless the context indicates otherwise, all references in this proxy statement to "we," "us," "our," the "Company" and "HBT Financial" refer to HBT Financial, Inc. and its subsidiaries, including our wholly-owned subsidiaries, Heartland Bank and Trust Company ("Heartland Bank") and State Bank of Lincoln ("State Bank of Lincoln" and together with Heartland Bank, the "Banks").
-On or about April 9, 2020, we began to mail to our stockholders either a notice containing instructions on how to access this proxy statement and our annual report online, or a printed copy of these proxy materials.
+Unless the context indicates otherwise, all references in this proxy statement to "we," "us," "our," the "Company" and "HBT Financial" refer to HBT Financial, Inc. and its wholly-owned subsidiary, Heartland Bank and Trust Company ("Heartland Bank" or the "Bank").
+On or about April 7, 2021, we began to mail to our stockholders either a notice containing instructions on how to access this proxy statement and our annual report online, or a printed copy of these proxy materials.